 She has co-authored two books: ‘Presenting Statistics from Proposal to Publication’ with Janet Peacock, written to help researchers clearly present statistics in peer review publications, thesis and grant applications.
-‘A Practical Guide to Cluster Randomised Trials in Health Services Research’ with Sandra Eldridge will be published in early 2012.
+‘A Practical Guide to Cluster Randomised Trials in Health Services Research’ written with Sandra Eldridge.

 Recent and ongoing research projects:

 - Home blood pressure monitoring among stroke patients